The Granstream Saga

-The Granstream Saga (グランストリーム伝紀, Guransutorīmu Denki) is an action role-playing game for the PlayStation.
-The game was the first 3D title developed by Shade, a development team within Quintet led by graphic designer Kouji Yokota.
-It is an intended spiritual successor to their previous Super NES titles, Soul Blazer and Terranigma (involving Tomoyoshi Miyazaki and Masanori Hikichi).
+The Granstream Saga (グランストリーム伝紀, Guransutorīmu Denki) is an action role-playing game developed by Shade, a development team in Quintet, for the PlayStation.
+It is an intended spiritual successor to their previous Super NES titles, Illusion of Gaia and Terranigma (involving Tomoyoshi Miyazaki and Masanori Hikichi).
 The game was first published in Japan by Sony Computer Entertainment, then given a United States release by THQ.

 The Granstream Saga is lauded as one of the first fully polygonal RPGs, as opposed to using polygonal characters with pre-rendered backgrounds, polygonal environments with scaling sprites, or other such combinations.
 The game features anime-style cutscenes by Production I.G.
 It is also somewhat unusual in that the characters the player meets in the game are faceless.

 Gameplay

 Gameplay consists of top-down RPG exploration and storytelling.
 When the player character is confronted or ambushed by an enemy, the camera angle shifts to a 45 degree angle, and combat begins.
 Combat consists of real-time one-on-one battles.
 In real-time combat, the player utilizes several weapons and abilities, such as swords, daggers, axes, warhammers, and various spells.
 When not in combat, they spend a very large time exploring, gaining new weapons and armor, and conversing with the many characters of the different continents.

+Rather than gaining levels from combat as in most RPGs, the player character's level is raised at set points in the game.